DIY Generator Transfer Switch: A Pro’s Guide to Safe Installs

 - Identify Critical Loads: Work with the homeowner to list every appliance and circuit they want to power during an outage.

 - Determine Wattage: Find the running watts and starting watts (for motors) for each item.
-The starting wattage can be 3-5 times the running wattage.
+The starting wattage can be 3-5 times the running wattage for many small motors.

 - Calculate Total Running Watts: Sum the running wattage of all items that will operate simultaneously.